VictorDumer/Wrath/README.md

 # Wrath

-## Hello, this is a Front end project focused in my focused in Js Css And Html. 👍
+## Hello, this is a Front end project focused in my knowledge in Js Css And Html. 👍

 <h1> Some pictures from my project</h1>